DrewBradley/rancid-tomatillos/DTR.md

 Day 1 Agenda:
   * Review rubric and answer questions:
     - What components do you envision needing?
+    	* see project board
     - Where will data be stored?
+    	* MainDisplay parent component is stateful.
+Contains movie array, current movie data, and isSelected boolean.
     - How will information be passed around?
+    	* movie id, title, poster_url passed to Thumbnail component as props.
+Function to update state will come from child component.
   * GitHub Repo
   * GitHub Projectboard
   * Wireframing